 How to tell if a conviction is unspent

-If youve been convicted of an offence within the categories above, youll only need to declare it if it is unspent as defined by the government.
+If youve been convicted of an offence within the categories listed previously, youll only need to declare it if it meets the government definition of an unspent conviction.

 How to declare a criminal conviction